Skip to main content

 note

-To perform a minor upgrade during a Silent Mode Install, the following parameters need to be included in the _siParameter variable:
+To perform a minor upgrade during a silent mode install, include the following parameters in the _siParameter variable:

-7. Double-click SilentInstall.cmd file in the local folder (e.g., C:\SilentInstall\) to run the command.
+7. Select the SilentInstall.cmd file in the local folder to run the command.

-8. Check the logfile to confirm installation.
-The log files for silent installations are created in the %WINDIR% (usually C:\Windows).
-They use the naming convention <package name>_Silent.log.
+8. Review the log file to confirm installation.
+Log files for silent installations are created in %WINDIR% (usually C:\Windows) and use the naming convention <package name>_Silent.log.

 Example

-If you chose to perform a silent installation of the SMA OpCon Windows LSAM x86 Install.msi, the log file in %WINDIR% would be: SMA_OpCon_Windows_LSAM_x86_Install_Silent.log
+If you perform a silent installation of SMA OpCon Windows LSAM x86 Install.msi, the log file in %WINDIR% is: SMA_OpCon_Windows_LSAM_x86_Install_Silent.log

 Silent Mode Uninstall

-The SilentUninstall.cmd file will uninstall all MSI packages that are located in the same directory as the script.
-If there are multiple instances installed, the command will remove all instances of each package.
+The SilentUninstall.cmd file uninstalls all MSI packages located in the same directory as the script.
+If multiple instances are installed, the command removes all instances of each package.

 note

-This procedure assumes that the product is already installed from a 15.0 or higher package.
+This procedure assumes the product is already installed from a 15.0 or higher package.

-2. Double-click SilentUninstall.cmd file in the local folder (e.g., C:\SilentUninstall) to run the command.
+2. Select the SilentUninstall.cmd file in the local folder to run the command.

 Silent Install Features

-If you chose _siType=2, the complete list of features that can be defined in a comma-separated string for the _siRemove variable are specified in this section.
+If you set _siType=2, the following features can be defined in a comma-separated string for the _siRemove variable.

 SMA OpCon MS Dynamics AX 2009 Connector